mzagaja/mzagaja.github.io/_posts/2019-02-26-rspec-headless-chrome-capybara.markdown

 to my `spec/rails_helper.rb` file.
 As long as I do not use the Capybara keywords for feature tests, and mark my tests appropriately as system tests, they will now run using rack_test (for non-Javascript tests) and headless Chrome for javascript tests denoted with `js: true`.

 Credit where credit is due, much of the original instruction I got was from [this post on Thoughtbot’s blog](https://thoughtbot.com/blog/headless-feature-specs-with-chrome).
-However there were a few gotchas around system tests and some updates to configuration I discovered yesterday that I thought merited re-hashing this subject for future readers.
+I also got help from and recommend Myron Marston's [Effective Testing with RSpec 3](https://amzn.to/35WGo6v).